ahmadalwy3/ahmadalwy3/Dashboard:-Settings.md

 - Chromium-based browsers:
    - the feature works only on version 42 and above.
 - Firefox:
-   - due to differences in handling of network connections by different browsers, before version [1.18.12](https://github.com/gorhill/uBlock/commit/977178bef23c7711a050181be979a4668bfebcfb) WebRTC was completely disabled.
-Related issue: [#3009](https://github.com/gorhill/uBlock/issues/3009)
+   - due to differences in handling of network connections by different browsers, before version [1.18.12](https://github.com/gorhill/uBlock/commit/977178bef23c7711a050181be979a4668bfebcfb) WebRTC was completely disabled if Firefox was not configured to use proxy.
+Related issue: [#3009](https://github.com/gorhill/uBlock/issues/3009#issuecomment-329798696)

 ***